sara-sabr/ITStrategy/presentations/en/SLF.md

 - We do this by reducing risks and enabling untapped strategic value
 - The idea here is accepting the complexity in the world to find new methods of managing IT investements.
 - E.g. reduce project sizes, improve information flow between teams, make it less onerous to approve change

 ---

-# Benefits for you

-- Enable teams to adapt to rapid change

----